VIO v4 Admin Portal - User Guide

 Edit voucher

-• The screen shows Total / Available / Assigned counts for the pool.
-If Voucher quantity (redemption cap) is greater than the total number of codes on file, the API rejects the save — upload more codes or lower the cap.
+- The screen shows Total / Available / Assigned counts for the pool.
+If Voucher quantity (redeem cap) is greater than the total number of codes on file, the API rejects the save — upload more codes or lower the cap.

-Other consumption types (VIO Code, URL, Manual, Direct recharge) are unchanged at a high level: no CSV pool is required for those modes.
+Other use types (VIO Code, URL, Manual, Direct recharge) are unchanged at a high level: no CSV pool is required for those modes.

 Screenshots (main tabs — English UI)